Nisbat-e-Rasooli: Ideology

-The founder of the order Nazeer Ahmed described the ideology of the order to be that a "Real example of following the Prophet Muhammad can be found in his companions, most notably the first four Caliphs.
+The founder of the order Pir Nazeer Ahmed described the ideology of the order to be that a "Real example of following the Prophet Muhammad can be found in his companions, most notably the first four Caliphs.
 And that is where every Muslim shall try to be at.
 With the passage of time, different variations start appearing that can be exemplified as when you throw a stone in the water.
 Stone being at the center creates ripples that spread in circles around it and keep on moving further away.
 All these variations are like those ripple currents that although centered around the stone, are in fact away from it.
 We want to put our focus on the stone (center) rather than getting bogged by the ripples.
-This is why we call our order Nisbat-e-Rasooli."
+This is why we call our order Nisbat-e-Rasooli.
+Anyone may claim to have a spiritual attachment to the Prophet Muhammad (PBUH), but the practical proof is that for such a person nothing is more beloved than the love of Allah and His Messenger (PBUH).
+Such a person is always ready for every sacrifice, and every sacrifice becomes a source of happiness and inner peace for him.

 Religious festivals

 Twice a year public religious congregations are announced and held in Mohra Sharif to commemorate its leaders and their teachings.
-The first meeting is held around early June to commemorate the founder of the order, Nazeer Ahmed, Khwaja Nizam ud Din, and Abdul Qadir Jilani.
-Every 23 July a congregation, open to the public but not announced, is held for Quran recitation on the anniversary of the death of Nazeer Ahmed.
-The second meeting is held around early November in commemoration of Muhammad Qasim Sadiq and Sheikh Ahmad Sirhindi.
+The first meeting is held around early June to commemorate the founder of the order, Pir Nazeer Ahmed, Pir Haroon al Rasheed, and Abdul Qadir Gilani.
+Every year on 28th of Feb and 23rd of July a congregation open to the public, is held for Quran recitation on the death anniversary of Pir Haroon al Rasheed and Pir Nazeer Ahmed respectively.
+The second annual Urs meeting is held around early November in commemoration of Pir Muhammad Qasim under the headship of current custoadian Pir Dr. Ghulam Muhammad Gohar Nazir Gohar of Mohra Sharif Murree.

+Publications and Media

+Mohra Sharif maintains an online library containing books and discourses concerning the teachings and spiritual lineage associated with Nisbat-e-Rasooli.
+The tradition has also been represented through online television and video programming.